 That's what love does.
 That's what a mother would do for her children, and other peoples' children, young or old.
 And whether or not we carry Mary Barrett Dyer's DNA, we are all her children because of her civil disobedience unto death.
 That was love.
 Be like Mary.
 Love one another, whether they're worthy or not.
 It will change your life.
 And it will change the world.

-three books about Mary Dyer and her associates.
-If you enjoy this Dyer website (nearly 200 articles so far) or the books, please consider helping with the research expense at the Paypal button on the sidebar of this website.
+If you enjoy this Dyer website (200 articles so far) or the books, please consider helping with the research expense at the Paypal button on the sidebar of this website.
 Thank you very much!